eclipse-archived/codewind-operator/README.md

 There must only be one operator per cluster and it must be installed into the Codewind namespace.

-To deploy the Codewind operator and setup a first Codewind remote instance,  clone this repo then log into your kubernetes / openshift cluster and continue with:
+To deploy the Codewind operator and setup a first Codewind remote instance, clone this repo, log into your Kubernetes or Openshift cluster and continue with:

 ```
 $ cd {path to repo codewind-operator}